 - Seasonal temperature and precipitation bias overview

-- Lake-effect precipitation biases
+- Lake-effect zones and precipitation biases

 - White Paper: Overview and Guidance on Bias and Bias Correction